Chlamydotis

 Members of this genus show very little sexual dimorphism in their plumage.
 The clade consists of two extant species, formerly considered to be conspecific forms a sister group within the clade that includes the genus Otis.

 The genus was established by the French naturalist René Primevère Lesson in 1839 and included only one species which was formerly described in the genus Otis.
 The genus name of Houbara was used by Charles Lucien Bonaparte but this was dropped, being a nomen nudum, as not following the requirements for zoological names.
-MacQueen's was split on the basis of distinctive display, differences in feather colours and on the basis of well established genetic differences.
+The Asian houbara was split on the basis of distinctive display, differences in feather colours and on the basis of well established genetic differences.
 The two species are thought to have separated during a period of extreme aridity around 0.9 million years ago.